Living Stones or Lithops is a member of the Aizoaceae family. It is native to Southern Africa.

 There are around 1800 species of the Aizoaceae family.

 Lithops are known for their resemblance to stones.
-The colours of Lithops vary from stone to stone.
-Mine have more green colouring in the stem area and the tops are quite red when they are growing in.
+The colours of Lithops vary from succulent to succulent.
+Mine have more green colouring in the stem area, and the tops are quite red when they are growing in.

-When new growth happens, you can see Lithops splitting from the center or from the sides of older leaves.
+When new growth happens, you can see new leaves splitting from the center or from the sides of older leaves.
 Any part of the Lithops is free game for a new leaf to emerge.

 Living Stones thrives in Bright, direct light for only for a couple hours a day, and indirect medium-light for the majority of the day.